 We’re gonna share another take on pistol red dots vs. iron sights today, courtesy of Paul Gardner.
 It’s been a while since Paul wrote for us (two years in fact) but we’re happy to have him back.
 He’s knowledgeable, a good man, and let’s face it — more than a little dreamy.
 Mad Duo

-by Paul Gardner; 📷 by inimitable Taylor Lange
+by Paul Gardner; Photos by inimitable Taylor Lange

-However, many people are still hesitant about running red dots on their pistols for a variety of reason.
+However, many people are still hesitant about running red dots on their pistols for a variety of reasons.
 Two of the biggest often sound something like this:

 “Red dot optics are slower than irons to acquire a sight picture in order to place that first, most critical shot on target.”